seeekr/crudl/README.md

 ```

 ### Add action
-The add action must create a new resource and resolve to the new values.
+The add action should create a new resource and resolve to the new values.
 For example:

 ```js
 addView.actions.add = (req) => users.create(req)